-Adjustable versus fixed rate loans
+Fixed versus adjustable rate loans

-ARMs usually start out at a very low rate that usually increases over time.
+ARMs usually start out at a very low rate that may increase as the loan ages.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are best for people who expect to move within three or five years.
-These types of adjustable rate programs benefit people who will move before the initial lock expires.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans are best for people who plan to sell their house or refinance before the initial lock expires.

 Most people who choose ARMs choose them because they want to get lower introductory rates and do not plan to remain in the house for any longer than the initial low-rate period.
 ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they cannot sell their home or refinance with a lower property value.